Policy on the Provision of Follow-Up Care, Medicines & Prescriptions Following a Private Consultation

 If the medication is not licensed for the use requested, or if the dose is greater than the recommended licensed dose, then the responsibility for prescribing this medication will remain with the patient’s private provider.
 An alternative medication may sometimes be prescribed under the LLR Medicines formulary.
 Patients may choose to accept this substitution or return to their private provider for prescription of the original medication at the patient’s own cost.

 Medication which would normally be prescribed under a shared care agreement will only be prescribed as long as the private provider agrees to participate in any shared care in the same way that local NHS providers would.
+If the patient fails to continue their care with the private provider/or the private provider ceases to trade, the shared care agreement becomes void and and we will no longer be able to prescribe the treatment.

 All our Medicines management, including this policy, is in line with the Leicestershire Area Prescribing Committee guidance.